ajahne/blog/_posts/2019-3-29-refactoring-by-martin-fowler-chapter-notes.md

 - Be an enemy to your code
 - Don’t let the fear that testing can’t catch all bugs stop you from writing tests that catch most bugs
 - Add to the test suite as you refactor
-- Architectures often are (and rightly so) judged on there testability
+- Architectures often are (and rightly so) judged on their testability
 - Will often work on a test suite as much as we work on the main code
 - When you get a bug report, start by writing tests that expose the bug
 - How confident are you in the code that some tests will fail when a defect is entered into the code